 Pick the Virtual Reality system that suits your needs.

-This is the start of an ongoing project here at VRHeads, the Virtual Reality Buyers Guide.
+This, the Virtual Reality Buyer's Guide, is the start of an ongoing project here at VRHeads.
 Listed below is a quick look at what makes these headsets special, and where to look if you want to know more!

 The only thing better than sitting on your couch with a controller in hand and a big television on the wall in front of you is for that television to be wrapped entirely around your head so all you can see is the game.
 That's what Oculus Rift offers right now: a head-mounted display that allows you to see an entirely different world as you look around.
 When coupled with a great VR game, you are left with the feeling of flying through space or climbing the side of a mountain at sunset.
 Immersion is what makes this happen, and Oculus does it in an entirely unique fashion.